aquino-a/cacao-web/README.md

 ## _Messaging App_

-Cacao is a clone of a Korean chat app called Kakao.
+Cacao is a messaging app inspired by the Korean chat app, Kakao.
  This is the front end of the application.
  It was created using [Angular 10](), [StompJS](https://github.com/stomp-js/stompjs), and